The Notekillers: Break Up and hiatus

-In 1981, despite getting favorable reviews in NYRocker[1] for the Hurrah show and in The Village Voice[2], Trouser Press[3], and Op Magazine for their single, The Notekiller's stop playing live shows.
+In 1981, despite getting favorable reviews in NYRocker for the Hurrah show and in The Village Voice, Trouser Press, and Op Magazine for their single, The Notekiller's stop playing live shows.
 A second pair of songs, Run Don't Stop/Juggernauts, is recorded but never released.
-They continued to be cited (often without finding out till years later) after their breakup, including mentions in reference books Volume: International Discography of the New Wave[4], Who's New Wave in Music: An Illustrated Encyclopedia, 1976-1982[5], Between Montmartre and the Mudd Club[6], American Music in the 20th Century[7], and Spin Magazine[8].
+They continued to be cited after their breakup, including mentions in reference books Volume: International Discography of the New Wave, Who's New Wave in Music: An Illustrated Encyclopedia, 1976-1982, Between Montmartre and the Mudd Club, American Music in the 20th Century, and Spin Magazine.

 In 1982 First leaves Philadelphia and in 1984 moves to NYC and begins to establish himself as composer of experimental music.
 During this early period time he led bands & ensembles such as Flatland Oscillators, The World Casio Quartet, and The Koan Pool.
 His ensembles included such artists as violinist Mark Feldman, cellist Jane Scarpantoni, Trumpeter Frank London & Saxophonist Ulrich Krieger.
 As the 90's began, and up to the present, First continued developing an international reputation, receiving numerous grants, awards and much critical acclaim ("a fascinating artist with a singular technique" in The New York Times, and "a bizarre cross between Hendrix and La Monte Young" in The Village Voice.) for his electronic and instrumental microtonal compositions and guitar improvisations.
 He performed often in New York as well as throughout Europe.
 In 1995 he created an opera about the AIDS crisis entitled, The Manhattan Book of the Dead which was presented both in NYC and Potsdam, Germany.

 During the hiatus, Halkin continues to build his name and reputation in the Photography community, was the drummer of a band called Devils Grippe and is currently the drummer for a punk band called Kandi Jones based out of Philadelphia.
 Bilenky starts Bilenky Cycle Works - an internationally renowned bicycle frame boutique shop.